lsst-tstn/tstn-024/index.rst

   - An interactive mode, equivalent to a user sandbox space, must be available to allow development of routines on the fly as well as debugging;
   - Capability to incorporate user-developed features;

-In the standard operational model used to perform the survey, the observatory will be largely driven by the observatory Scheduler.
+In the standard operational model used to perform the survey, the observatory will be largely driven by the Scheduler.
 The Scheduler designates a target and a specially formatted script containing a series of operations to be performed (such as slewing the telescope and taking an image).
-The execution of the script handled by the control system while the user is able to observe (or interrupt) the progress via a graphical interface.
+The execution of the script is handled by the control system while the user is able to monitor (or interrupt) the progress via a graphical interface.
 Operators will be much more involved during the start-up and shutdown phases, as well as during afternoon calibrations.
 In the majority of cases, these routine operations are expected to be executed by the operator from a high-level interface of the observatory control software (as discussed in following sections).

 During integration, commissioning, and engineering time, there will be situations where non-standard, customized operations will need to be executed.
-These operations will often be exercised by specialists to a specific subsystem (e.g. M1M3) and require a knowledge base that differs from that of an observing specialist.
+These operations will often be exercised by subsystem specialists (e.g. M1M3) and require a knowledge base that differs from that of an observing specialist.
 The breadth of the observatory control system allows users to perform both standard routines and customized tasks via three main interactive components:

     - :ref:`LSST Observing Visualization Environment (LOVE)<LOVE>`
     - :ref:`ScriptQueue <Script-Queue>`
     - :ref:`Jupyter notebooks <Jupyter-notebooks>`

-This document begins with a high-level overview of the three components and explores how users can take advantage of their features to accomplish different types of tasks.
+This document begins with a high-level overview of these three components and explores how users can take advantage of their features to accomplish different types of tasks.
-Then, we define three main actors and outline their roles and assumed levels of knowledge regarding when performing specific tasks.
+Then, we define three main actors, outline their roles, and describe the assumed level of knowledge regarding when performing specific tasks.
 These actors and roles are used to assist in defining the usability expectations of the components and control system in general as well as the underlying assumptions of the knowledge required for each role.
 In reality, the people's roles will be less discrete and there will be significant overlap between these roles.
 The identified actors are: